Unit: Biology of Gram-positive Pathogens

 Director: Patrick TRIEU-CUOT

-Our main research topics are: 1) bacterial surface components (lipoteichoic acids and surface proteins) involved in the interactions with the host, 2) gene regulation and expression of virulence genes in relation with stress response and environmental adaptation (two-component regulatory systems).
+Our main research topics are: 1) bacterial surface components (lipoteichoic acids and surface proteins) involved in the interactions with the host, 2) metabolic adaptation and virulence, and 3) gene regulation and expression of virulence genes in relation with stress response and environmental adaptation (two-component regulatory systems).

 Bacterial surface components involved in virulence